jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_user/computers.rst

     .. warning::

-       Make sure the drivers from NVidia are properly installed, "nouveau" drivers tend to disrupt the FireWire communication.
+       Make sure the drivers from NVIDIA are properly installed, "nouveau" drivers tend to disrupt the FireWire communication.
 This happens fairly often due to EUFI/Secure Boot option.
 To make sure your drivers are installed correctly, try ``nvidia-smi``.

 * Frame grabbers